NelsonTaveras/BlogApp/README.md

 ## GEMS used
 1. sinatra
+2. json
-2. rspec
+3. rspec
-3. rack & rack-test
+4. rack & rack-test
-4. sass
+5. sass

 ## Usage
 Clone the repository, navigate to /BlogApp/sinatra and run the app.rb